floooh/oryol/code/Modules/IO/README.md

 > both platforms are limited by the 'same-origin policy', which basically
 > means that a web page must only load assets from the same domain it was
 > served from.
 For this reason, the current implementation of HTTPFileSystem
-> for those platforms ignores the URL host-platform.
+> for those platforms ignores the URL host address.
 It is not possible
 > to load data from other domains.

 At application shutdown, call the **IO::Discard()** method, this will